ajbaker2/DataViz/proposal.md

 https://www.data-is-plural.com/archive/2023-10-11-edition/

 ### Description
 Titled "Income Distributions and Dynamics in America", this set was found through Data is Plural.
 The goal of this reasearch was to gather more information regarding income disparities, as it includes statistics on "income percentiles, shares, growth rates, persistence, and more for many U.S. demographic groups at national and state levels."
+This data will be useful for getting income levels at the state level, allowing comparison of how inequality differs by state income tax.

 ### Estimates
 There are a handful of datasets from this research (pctl_of_inc, prop_share, inc_share, inc_change_distributions, transition_matrix), and has information on general demographics such as person/household level, year, geo_var, for a total of around 10 columns.
 Moreover, each of the above datasets has their own unique columns relevant to the topic at hand, giving a grand total of around 25 to 30 columns.
 Lastly, the two larger of these datasets (inc_change_distributions and transition_matrix) contain around 2 million rows.